Ben Hogan Golf Is Back Again

 “We want people wowed when they get their product,” he says.
 “That’s the respect we want to earn.
 We have to earn it.”

 The new Hogan will face many of the same challenges as Sub 70, Takomo and other DTC club brands.
-First and foremost is the preconceived notion that golf equipment that costs that much less than the “big names” can’t possibly be as good.
+First and foremost is the preconceived notion that golf equipment that costs that much less than the “big names” can’t possibly be as good for the amateur player.

 “We have to get the product right,” says Millington.
 “That’s the thing that drives us.
 Quality matters and then it’s about elevating the brand.
 But to do that we’ve got to get the product right.”